-"A professional relationship in which an established or rising leader identifies and chooses an outstanding junior talent, develops the person's career and reaps significant rewards for these efforts." -Sylvia Ann Hewlett 13
+"A professional relationship in which an established or rising leader identifies and chooses an outstanding junior talent, develops the person's career and reaps significant rewards for these efforts."

-Effective sponsorship 1.
-Provides a practical way for CEOs and senior leaders to walk their talk and demonstrate their commitment to developing female talent.
+-Sylvia Ann Hewlett

-2. Boosts the career prospects of the sponsors themselves, for example:
+Effective sponsorship

-• Middle managers who sponsor women are 167% more likely to be given stretch assignments.14
+- Provides a practical way for CEOs and senior leaders to walk their talk and demonstrate their commitment to developing female talent. - 2.
+Boosts the career prospects of the sponsors themselves, for example: - Senior executives who become sponsors are themselves 53% more likely to be promoted than those who don't. - Middle managers who sponsor women are 167% more likely to be given stretch assignments.